threadly/python-threadly/readme.md

 #this will Execute a task every second until removed
 executor.schedule(testFoo, delay=1000, recurring=True)

+#these execute the task asap
+executor.execute(testFoo)
+executor.execute(testFoo)
+executor.execute(testFoo)

 #this will run a task, any other tasks using the same key will be executed as though they are single threaded
 executor.schedule(testFoo, key="someObject")

-#this removes/stops the recurring task
+#this removes/stops the first scheduled task for this callable, if it was recurring it will no longer be
 executor.removeScheduled(testFoo)

 #this shuts down the threadpool